5 Steps to Jumpstart Your Product Management Career

 With this in mind, let’s cover five ways to jumpstart your product management career:

+One of the things that can have the most impact on your career trajectory and on your day-to-day is to find a mentor or coach.
+This could be an executive or even a peer who has achieved the accomplishments you want.
+Perhaps you want to be a better product leader, or maybe you want to learn to think more strategically.
+Decide what you want and make a commitment to yourself to find someone who will help you get it.
 Don’t be afraid to ask someone to be your mentor.
-Almost 100 percent of the time they will be flattered and more than willing to help you out.
+They will be flattered and more than willing to help you out.
 In the rare case where someone is too busy or not willing, don’t take it personally.
 Great people help others, and you will find someone to help you.
 And if you can’t find a mentor you can always hire a professional product management coach.
 A coach will keep you accountable, help you build a plan to achieve what you want, and can be incredibly useful as a sounding board in difficult situations.

-Learn more about your market If you want to be a great product manager you have to understand your market and customers at a level that is far beyond anyone else on your team — or even in your company.
+If you want to be a great product manager you have to understand your market and customers at a level that is far beyond anyone else on your team — or even in your company.
 Find every piece of data that you can about your market.
 How big is it?
 What’s the growth rate?
 How does the market share break down?
 What are the problems that customers face?
 How are your competitors doing?

 Find out if competitors are hiring (and for what positions), who their leadership team is, what their product mix looks like, and what their profitability and overall marketing and development spends are as a percentage of their revenues.
 Much of this information will be available via annual reports and quarterly shareholder calls if they are a public company.
 If they aren’t a public company, read their press releases or the sites of the venture capitalists that funded them.